Pythonista-dev-cyber/Singapore-Exports-Data-Analysis/README.md

 pip install numpy matplotlib
 ```

-3.choose a directory and create a folder.
+3.open cmd with win + r, choose a directory and create a folder.

 4.go to the project directory.

-5.clone the project on a new terminal with
+5.clone the project on the terminal with
 ```bash
 git clone https://github.com/Pythonista-dev-cyber/Singapore-Exports-Data-Analysis.git

 ```
+and type code . to open vs code

 6.make sure both sg_exports_analysis.py and sgexports_dataset 2.csv are in the same folder.